Somatic Experiencing (SE)

 Somatic Experiencing (SE) is a trauma therapy developed by Dr. Peter Levine.
 It’s based on the understanding that trauma overwhelms the nervous system, trapping people in cycles of fight, flight, or freeze.

-In SE, the therapist helps clients:
+In Somatic Experiencing, the therapist helps clients:

 How Somatic Experiencing Helps in Recovery